Stonkwatch

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states it is 'Designed to be embedded by another agent in its own answer', providing a clear use case.
-It also notes the chart is a snapshot, not live, which informs appropriate usage.
-However, it does not explicitly mention when not to use or compare to alternative tools.
+The description states it is 'designed to be embedded by another agent in its own answer' and clarifies it is 'a price snapshot generated at request time, not a live trading view'.
+However, it does not explicitly state when not to use it or compare to alternative tools among siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.